clicon/clixon/doc/DEVELOP.md

   * Draft a new release and review generated release notes and use info to update CHANGELOG
 * Review README.md
 * New yang/clicon/clixon-config@XXX.yang revision?
-* In configure.ac, for minor releases change CLIXON_VERSION in configure.ac to eg: (minor should have been bumped):
+* In configure.ac, for minor releases change CLIXON_VERSION in configure.ac to eg: (minor should have been bumped) (OBSOLETE):
 ```
   CLIXON_VERSION="\"${CLIXON_VERSION_MAJOR}.${CLIXON_VERSION_MINOR}.${CLIXON_VERSION_PATCH}\""
 ```